duracellko/azure-pipelines-agent-deployment/docs/Setup_Azure_Resource_Group.md

 - **spDisplayName** - Display name of Azure Active Directory Service Principal that will be created to access the Azure Resource Group.
 - **spClientSecret** - Password of the Azure Active Directory Service Principal.
 This value must be kept secret.

 The script uses [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/overview?view=azps-1.2.0).
 Follow [installation instructions](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.2.0) for Azure PowerShell.
-Then you can run the script like this:
+When Azure PowerShell is installed, then you can run the script like this:

 ```PowerShell
 # Login to Azure subscription interactively